Skip to content

 Background & Motivation

-Background: Unified multimodal models (e.g., Bagel, OmniGen2) are already capable of both understanding and generation within a single architecture, but primarily focus on visual understanding (grounding).
-Precise layout control on the generation side remains weak.
+Background: Unified multimodal models (e.g., Bagel, OmniGen2) are already capable of both understanding and generation within a single architecture, but they primarily focus on visual grounding; precise layout control on the generation side remains weak.

-Limitations of Prior Work: Existing methods for layout-controlled generation face fundamental obstacles: (a) Diffusion model approaches (GLIGEN, InstanceDiffusion) rely on specialized layout-image fusion modules or region-aware U-Nets, which are incompatible with Transformer generation frameworks; (b) Autoregressive models (LayoutSAM, PlanGen) treat layout as an independent modality, limiting them to layout tasks and preventing them from encompassing general capabilities like visual reasoning and understanding; (c) Most methods only support text-conditioned layout control and do not consider the more difficult scenario of multi-reference image identity preservation.
+Limitations of Prior Work: Existing methods for layout-controlled generation face fundamental obstacles: (a) Diffusion-based methods (GLIGEN, InstanceDiffusion) rely on specialized layout-image fusion modules or region-aware U-Nets, which are incompatible with unified Transformer generation frameworks; (b) Autoregressive models (LayoutSAM, PlanGen) treat layout as an independent modality, limiting them to layout tasks and preventing them from balancing general capabilities like visual reasoning and understanding; (c) Most methods only support text-conditioned layout control, failing to address the more difficult multi-reference identity preservation scenarios.

-Key Challenge: Layout control requires task-specific branches/encoders, which contradicts the philosophy of a "unified" framework.
+Key Challenge: Layout control traditionally requires task-specific branches or encoders, which contradicts the philosophy of a "unified" framework.
 How can precise layout control be achieved without introducing additional architectural modules?

-Goal: To support layout-grounded text-to-image generation, identity-consistent multi-instance synthesis from multiple references, and general multimodal understanding simultaneously within a unified multimodal framework—using a single model for all three.
+Goal: Support layout-grounded text-to-image generation, identity-consistent multi-instance synthesis with multiple references, and general multimodal understanding simultaneously—all using a single model.

-Core Idea: Language as Layout Control—embed coordinates into the prompt to let the unified model learn spatial layouts via the text stream without any architectural changes.
+Core Idea: Language as Layout Control—embed coordinates into prompts so the unified model learns spatial layout via the text flow, requiring no architectural modifications.

 Method